 Acceptance of an offer of financial support* (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and graduate school expect to honor.
 In that context, the conditions affecting such offers and their acceptance must be defined carefully and understood by all parties.

-CGS has prepared a shareable PDF of the Resolution that includes a list of CGS member institutions that have expressed support for the agreement.
+CGS has prepared a shareable PDF of the Resolution, which includes a list of CGS member institutions that have expressed support for the agreement.

 * This Resolution applies to offers of financial support only, not offers of admission.